openmsa/Workflows/MICROSERVICES/Example/README.md

 ### Mircoservice : scenarios

 #### Summary
-* A Microservice for the PFC , Is is used to change scenarios saved in the PFC.
+* A Microservice for the PFC , It is used to change scenarios saved in the PFC.

 #### Microservice Details
 |Item | Description|